 7. Old State House

 Even if the interior of the Old State House isn’t super Instagrammable, this shot definitely is!
 Stand on the corner of State Street and Congress Street to grab this shot.
 I always point it out to people on my tour!

 Welcome to my favorite little street in Boston!
 This cobblestone road separates the Union Oyster House, the oldest restaurant in Boston, from Bell In Hand Tavern, the oldest bar in the US!
 Everyone on my tour says it reminds them of London, as it’s lined with old pubs and historical charm.
 There’s also a cute mural of Boston here!
 Marshall Street is definitely a top contender for the most Instagrammable place in Boston!

 This coffee shop on Milk Street in downtown Boston is amazing year-round, but I definetly recommend adding this place to your fall New England bucket list!
 Ogawa is known for its seasonal latte designs!

 Lookout Rooftop is Boston’s most popular rooftop and is a great place to visit for drinks or a special occasion.
 I recommend coming to this hotel at night to grab one of the best shots of Boston’s skyline!

 11. Worcester Street

-Another street in the South End… which is probably tied with Beacon Hill for being the most Instagrammable place in Boston.
+Another street in the South End that is probably tied with Beacon Hill for being the most Instagrammable place in Boston.
 Worcester Street is home to the most Instagrammable house in Boston (really, this is its official title).
 Want to visit?
-Plug 140 Worcester into your GPS.
+Plug 140 Worcester Street into your GPS.
 Remember to be respectful of locals while taking photos.